-- 1 When the thermostat is set to "FAN ON," the indoor blower will run continuously on the (FAN) speed when there is no cooling or heating demand.
-See TABLE 19 on page <?> for allowable continuous circulation speeds. - 2 When the ML193DFE is running in the heating mode, the indoor blower will run on the heating speed (HEAT). - 3 When there is a cooling demand, the indoor blower will run on the cooling speed (COOL).
+1 - When the thermostat is set to "FAN ON," the indoor blower will run continuously on the (FAN) speed when there is no cooling or heating demand.
+See table below for for allowable circulation speeds.

+2 - When the ML193UHE is running in the heating mode, the indoor blower will run on the heating speed (HEAT).
+See table below for allowable heating speeds.

+3 - When there is a cooling demand, the indoor blower will run on the cooling speed (COOL).